angusy29/TripNow/README.md

 Uses TFNSW Trip Planner API to find bus stops and train station platforms within some specified radius.

 Queries TFNSW endpoint /coord to obtain stops around some coordinate, and /departure_mon to obtain detailed attributes of a particular stop.
+Searches made in the search bar use /stop_finder endpoint

 ## Features
 * Drag user annotation